Picture: Adrian Sherratt

 The couple’s South Coast Path journey

-They camped at dusk, often in the dark, so they rarely knew what view they would wake up to – whether it was a foggy headland listening to seals calling in the coves below, in a meadow drenched with thousands of hatching ladybirds or on an overhang of earth that was about to collapse into the sea.
+The Wild Silence book cover Raynor WinnThey camped at dusk, often in the dark, so they rarely knew what view they would wake up to – whether it was a foggy headland listening to seals calling in the coves below, in a meadow awash with thousands of hatching ladybirds or on an overhang of earth that was about to collapse into the sea.

 As they came to the end of that journey, they realised nature and the natural world had healed them.
 Raynor wrote The Salt Path as a gift for Moth, worried that his condition might one day rob him of the memories they had shared.
-It is also a gift for those of us fearing the worst, and dreading the next step.

-The Wild Silence book cover Raynor WinnRaynor returns to these transformative themes with her new book The Wild Silence, when they realise the comforts of having a bed to sleep in again is not the real answer.
-Instead, they push themselves on a trek through the southern highlands of Iceland, in mid-winter and once again Moth’s strength returns.
+Raynor returned to these transformative themes with her next book The Wild Silence, when the couple realise the comforts of having a bed to sleep in again is not the real answer.
+Instead, they push themselves on a trek through the southern highlands of Iceland, in midwinter and once again Moth’s strength returns.
+Published in September 2020, it was a Sunday Times bestseller.
+Her third book, Landlines, published in 2022, describes Raynor’s 1,000-mile journey with Moth along the 200-mile Cape Wrath Trail in northwest Scotland.

-In these dark times, we can all take strength from her remarkable journey, and from her mantra for life: “Don’t spend your days looking back to events that can’t be changed, or forward with fear for what might come.
+In these dark times, we can all take strength from her remarkable journeys, and from her mantra for life: “Don’t spend your days looking back to events that can’t be changed, or forward with fear for what might come.
 This moment is the only one we have – make it the best.”

 Raynor Winn pictures courtesy of Adrian Sherratt